yafred/chess-explorer-go/README.md

 ## What is it ?

-An opening explorer allows you to browse games move by move and find out if a position is (statistically) winning or losing.
+An opening explorer allows you to browse games move by move and find out if a position is (statistically) winning or losing

-## Why is this one different ?

-  * The database (MongoDB) is on your machine.
-Performances (feeding data and browsing them) are very high.
-  * You can filter games selecting multiple users (handy if you play on different sites)

 ## Important for windows users